 If for the most part, no one will remember our names in a hundred years, why do we not live our lives to the fullest possible?
 Which may indeed mean they are somewhat ordinary or reach unimaginable heights.
 They only question about any aspect of our lives that should matter – does it bring us joy and provide meaning?
 Are the goals and experiences we are living the true desires of our hearts and souls?
 Or are we indeed living “someone else’s idea’s of Life?”

 E. James Rohn in “The Art of Exceptional Living” admonishers us to regularly take time out in reflection.
-To look back at the last week, month, year and ask the questions about our time.
+To look back at the last week, month, year and ask questions about our time.
 Are we spending time truly living our one life?
-“Stillness is The Key” Ryan Holiday writes to maximizing our time on earth.
+“Stillness is The Key”, Ryan Holiday writes, to maximize our time on earth.

 Let us not hold back.